MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

 ##### Prerequisites, benefits and limitations of using this option

 1. This option is useful when your application is interested in a selected set of groups that a signing-in user may be assigned to and not every security group this user is assigned to in the tenant.
-This option also saves your application from running into the [overage](#groups-overage-claim) issue.
+This option also saves your application from running into the [overage](#the-groups-overage-claim) issue.
-1. This feature is not available in the [Microsoft Entra ID Free edition](https://www.microsoft.com/security/business/microsoft-entra-pricing).
+1. This feature isn't available in the [Microsoft Entra ID Free edition](https://www.microsoft.com/security/business/microsoft-entra-pricing).
-1. **Nested group assignments** are not available when this option is utilized.
+1. **Nested group assignments** aren't available when this option is utilized.

 ##### Steps to enable this option in your app